Post-Adoption Support in Wales: What You're Entitled to and How to Access It

 Tier 3 — Specialist support: The most intensive tier, including clinical therapeutic interventions.
 This covers sensory assessments, play therapy, Dyadic Developmental Psychotherapy (DDP), EMDR, and other trauma-focused approaches.
 These are often provided by the regional collaborative's in-house psychological team — Western Bay Adoption Service, for example, has significant psychological service integration — or commissioned from specialist providers.

-To access the ASF in Wales, your family must have a current adoption support assessment carried out by your local authority.
-The assessment identifies the therapeutic needs and the ASF application is made on the basis of that assessment.
+To access this support, request an adoption support assessment from your regional collaborative.
+The assessment identifies therapeutic needs and helps determine what regional or grant-funded support may be available.
 It is worth requesting this assessment proactively — don't wait for a crisis.

 Free Download